-In thermal isolation applications the need for uniform flow conditions is imperative.
-Therefore the shape of the flow passage, its inlet and exit have a major impact on the flow rate and resulting flow field.
+In thermal isolation applications, the need for uniform flow conditions is imperative.
+Therefore the shape of the flow passage, its inlet and exit, have a major impact on the flow rate and resulting flow field.

 An image of an exotic metal after laser drilling is shown.
 Visible is the non-uniform hole shape and dross buildup at the exit.

-Below an image from a scanning electron microscope (SEM) highlighting the irregular nature of a typical flow passage.
+Below is an image from a scanning electron microscope (SEM) highlighting the irregular nature of a typical flow passage.

 By varying drilling parameters, ESI was able to record volume flow rate changes up to 100%.